-The number of ordinary shares that an ordinary shareholder will receive under the scrip dividend alternative will be calculated using the average of the closing middle market quotations of an ordinary share for five consecutive dealing days after the day on which the ordinary shares are first quoted 'ex' the relevant dividend.
+The number of ordinary shares that an ordinary shareholder will receive under the scrip dividend alternative will be calculated using the average of the closing middle market quotations of an ordinary share for five consecutive dealing days after the day on which the ordinary shares are first quoted "ex" the relevant dividend.

-During the year, the Board elected to offer the scrip dividend alternative to shareholders for every quarterly dividend, which resulted in the issue of 1,191,144 new ordinary shares.
+During the year, the Board elected to offer the scrip dividend alternative to shareholders for every quarterly dividend, which resulted in the issue of 1,481,479 new ordinary shares.
 These shares are rank pari passu in all respects with the Company's existing issued ordinary shares.

-The Board also elected to offer the scrip dividend alternative to shareholders for the dividend for the quarter ended 31 December 2021: elections were received in respect of 49,150,434 shares, which resulted in the issue of 346,379 new ordinary shares.
-These shares have been issued at a price of 141.9 pence each and were rank pari passu in all respects with the Company's existing issued ordinary shares.
-These new shares have been admitted to trading on the SFS of the LSE on 7 April 2022.
+The Board also elected to offer the scrip dividend alternative to shareholders for the dividend for the quarter ended 31 December 2022: elections were received in respect of 52,402,023 shares of the Company, which has resulted in the issue of 401,545 new ordinary shares in April 2023.
+These shares have been issued at a price of 130.5 pence each and were rank pari passu in all respects with the Company's existing issued ordinary shares.
+These new shares have been admitted to trading on the SFS of the LSE on 6 April 2023.